Amanda Berman: Zioness Movement

-In 2017, Berman and Brooke Goldstein, the director of the Lawfare Project, set up Zioness with the intention of creating a liberal Zionist feminist movement as an offshoot of the Lawfare Project.
-The group was set up to promote the participation of Pro-Israeli voices in the 2017 SlutWalk Chicago that had advertised itself as an Anti-Zionist event.
+In 2017, Berman and Brooke Goldstein set up Zioness, a liberal Zionist feminist organization that advocates for the inclusion of Zionists in progressive spaces.
+The group gained early visibility around the 2017 SlutWalk Chicago after participating in response to the event's exclusion of certain Zionist symbols.

-Though the Lawfare Project intended to disguise their involvement in the group, and Berman initially denied any connection, in a trademark dispute case in 2024 Berman stated the group was "definitely a project of the Lawfare Project".
+Rabbi Jill Jacobs, executive director of the rabbinic human rights group T’ruah, has said the group's aim is "looking for a provocation" and "inserting a wedge issue where there is not blanket agreement.”
+Though the Lawfare Project initially did not disclose its involvement in the group, and Berman initially denied any connection, in a trademark dispute case in 2024 Berman stated the group was "definitely a project of the Lawfare Project".

 Prior to setting up Zioness, Berman did not have a background in progressive advocacy.
 Despite this, Berman has expressed the view that it is possible to be both Zionist and politically progressive.
 She describes Zionism as a progressive liberation movement, and argues that Zionists have made longstanding contributions to progressive movements.
 She has called antisemitism in the British Labour Party harmful and has noted that white supremacist ideologies often target Jews for supporting other minority groups.

 In 2020, Zioness issued a statement condemning the murder of George Floyd and released a guide aimed at addressing antisemitism while supporting the Black Lives Matter movement.

 In late 2023, Berman criticized the comparison of racism in the United States to Israeli apartheid.
-She expressed concern over skepticism among feminists regarding reports of sexual violence committed by Hamas as argued against portraying the Israeli-Palestinian conflict in terms of Israel as the oppressor and Palestinians as the oppressed.
+She expressed concern over skepticism among feminists regarding reports of sexual violence committed by Hamas and argued against portraying the Israeli-Palestinian conflict in terms of Israel as the oppressor and Palestinians as the oppressed.
 She also opposed intersectional efforts that treat antisemitism and Islamophobia as equivalent or inseparable.

 In August 2024, Berman stated in an interview with The Washington Post that American Jews largely still identify with the Democratic Party and believed anti-Zionism on the political left has grown since the October 7 attacks.
 On the sidelines at the 2024 Democratic National Convention, she moderated a Zioness panel on freedom of speech and antisemitism at universities featuring Erwin Chemerinsky and Catherine E. Lhamon.

 In September 2024, Berman served as emcee at a Rosh Hashanah ceremony held at the Israeli embassy in Washington, D.C.
 Attendees included Michael Herzog, Deborah Lipstadt, and Anne Neuberger.